 New Taxes.

-(a) If (i) a New Tax is imposed on the purchase and sale of Product under any Transaction (the “New Tax Transaction”) and (ii) Buyer or Seller would be responsible for such New Tax if it were a Tax under Section 10.2 and (iii) such New Tax is, due to and on the basis of laws, regulations and applicable contracts of Buyer in effect as of the effective date of the New Tax, one which Buyer can pass directly through to, or be reimbursed by, another Person or entity in the chain of Product supply, such Buyer shall pay or cause to be paid, or reimburse Seller if Seller has paid, all such New Taxes and Buyer shall indemnify, defend and hold harmless Seller from any Claims for such New Taxes; provided, if Buyer does not identify its contracts for long-term fixed sourcing in the ordinary course of its business and cannot identify applicable contracts, this Paragraph (a) shall not apply.
+(a) If (i) a New Tax is imposed on the purchase and sale of Product under any Transaction (the “New Tax Transaction”) and (ii) Buyer or Seller would be responsible for such New Tax if it were a Tax under Section 10.2 and (iii) such New Tax is, due to and on the basis of laws, regulations and applicable contracts of Buyer in effect as of the effective date of the New Tax, one which Buyer can pass directly through to, or be reimbursed by, another Person or entity in the chain of Product supply, such Buyer shall pay or cause to be paid, or reimburse Seller if Seller has paid, all such New Taxes and Buyer shall indemnify, defend and hold harmless Seller from any Claims for such New Taxes; provided, if Buyer does not identify its contracts for long-term fixed sourcing in the ordinary course of its business and cannot identify applicable contracts, this Section 10.4(a) shall not apply.